 While on vacation in Scandinavia, you can take this commitment to heart.
-Put down your cellphone; don’t check up on those emails from work.
+Put down your cellphone; don’t check up on those emails.
 Instead, cut out distractions and really focus on the activities you’ve planned.
 Reach out to new friends (many Scandinavians speak English,) and initiate conversations with other travelers as well as the locals.

 Make Time for Hot Springs and the Sauna

 There are some great health benefits to spending time in geothermal water, such as reducing stress, pain, and even skin irritations.
 Additionally, the warmth boosts blood circulation.
 If you don’t have access to hot springs at home, you can enjoy many similar benefits from soaking in a hot bath: